Rocklin Truck Accident Lawyer

-This is why commercial truck accidents are so different from your typical car accident.
+Commercial truck accidents are so different from your typical car accident.
 Wrecks involving big rigs often cause severe injuries and are more complex.
 If you are involved in a truck accident, you need the services of an attorney who is well versed in truck accident cases.Most Common Reasons for Trucking Collisions

 - Fatigue: A study concluded that a common cause of truck accidents is driver fatigue.
 The Federal Motor Carrier Safety Administration creates regulations that limit the number of hours truck drivers can work.
 Truck drivers also have a personal responsibility not to drive when fatigued.

 - Substance Abuse: Drug and alcohol abuse are becoming a frequent cause of accidents.
 Trucking companies are expected to carry out tests before hiring a driver, and they also have to monitor the driver afterward for signs of substance abuse.

 - Speeding: An 18-wheeler moving at 70 miles per hour has double the force of a truck moving at 50 miles per hour.
 According to the National Highway Traffic Safety Administration, one-quarter of fatal accidents involved a truck driver's prior speeding conviction.